proactis-documentation/documentation-source/docs/p2p/genericimaging.md

 - HeaderReference
 - DisplayNumber

-The “xxxImageIdentifier” setting specifies which of these sources will be used for the xxx document type.
+The “{doctype}ImageIdentifier” setting specifies which of these sources will be used for the {doctype} document type.
 If the setting is not set for the current document type then the following defaults will be used
 - Invoices and Credit Notes	-	ImageReference
 - Expenses and Acceptances	-	HeaderReference

 If HeaderReference has been specified for the xxx document type, then the name of the reference field must also be set in either the
 - DefaultImageReference setting
 Or
-- xxxImageReference setting.
+- {doctype}ImageReference setting.

 ### Viewing Images from an URL
 If the source type is determined to be a URL then the base URL is read from one of the following settings: